Lapin0t/phd-manuscript/main/04_ogs.typ

         ctx.dom th {alpha} cl ctx.Oper th alpha -> S) $
 ]

-=== The Naive Game

-Recall that OGS moves are made of pairs of a variable and an observation.
-Let us define these pairs (or in fact _triplets_ accounting for typing information).
+Let us now define OGS moves, which are made of pairs of a variable and an observation (or in fact _triplets_ accounting for the type which is also implicitely there).

 #definition[Named Observation][
   Assuming a scope structure $ctx.scope_T th S$, given a binding family $O cl